mathChao/gitTest/readme.txt

 test modefy

-Creating a new branch is quick AND simple.
+Create a new branch is quick AND simple.